Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/06_Soft_delete.md

 Deleting stuff in GroupOffice can be dangerous.
 That's why we support soft deletion.
 You can implement a Trait in your model to enable it.
 You also need to add an 'deleted' boolean column to the database.

-Add this to the Band model:
+Add this trait to the Band model (don't put this in as a namespace but inside the class definition):

 ````````````````````````````````````````````````````````````````````````````````
 use \GO\Core\Db\SoftDeleteTrait;